mikecinnamon/MLearning/[ML-01] What is machine learning?.md

 ## Generative AI

 The term **generative** is used, in this context, for models that generate new data.
-This could be pictures with nobody's faces, fake videos or the text outputted by the popular **ChatGPT**.
+These could be pictures with nobody's faces, fake videos or the text outputted by the popular **ChatGPT**.
 Generative AI models use techniques, which are very close to supervised learning, to identify the patterns within existing data, *i.e*. for an unsupervised learning task.
 These patterns can then be used to generate new and original content.

-The impact of generative AI (when this is written) is difficult to assess right now, but it is going to be relevant, since some generative models, called **large language models** have been found to be able to carry out unexpected tasks.
+The impact of generative AI is difficult to assess right now, but it is going to be relevant, since some generative models, called **large language models** have been found to be able to carry out unexpected tasks.
 For instance, **GitHub Copilot** can write code in many languages, which has changed completely coding practices.

 ## References